dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 - Install the dbt Cloud CLI and connect to dbt Cloud.
 - Run commands locally using the dbt Cloud CLI.
 - Defer to different production environments.
-- Leverage cross project ref.
+- Leverage cross-project ref.
 - Install dbt Power User.
-- Use dbt Power User to super charge development.
+- Use dbt Power User to supercharge development.

 ### Prerequisites​